-In Judah and Philistia, 14th? – 5th centuries bce, a unit of mass, = 1/2500 of the Philistine talent (e.g., of the city of Ashdod) = 1/50 of the Ashdod mina, about 8 grams.
-It belongs to the shekel family of units, and to the Philistine system of weights used for gold.
+In Judah, 14ᵗʰ? – 5ᵗʰ centuries bce, a unit of mass, two-thirds of the ordinary shekel, roughly 8 grams.
 The missing vowels are today usually provided as “peyem,” but early writers sometimes used “payam.”
 It is also encountered as “pim.”

-Archaeologists have found a number of balance weights inscribed with the name of this unit; Ben-David1 published (page 37) a list of 28 such weights with a midpoint weight of 7.89 grams.
-He specifically rejected the value of 7.52 grams used earlier by Liverani.2
+Archaeologists have found a number of balance weights inscribed with the name of this unit.
+Liverani¹ proposed a value of 7.52 grams.
+Arye Ben-David (1979)² published (page 37) a list of 28 such weights with a midpoint weight of 7.89 grams.
+He concluded that the pym was a Philistine unit, belonging to a system of gold weights, of about 7.89 grams.
+This view was effectively refuted by Raz Kletter (1998).³ Current thinking considers it equivalent to the “shekel” of Ebla and Karkemish, at about 7.80 grams.

 Etymologically, peyem appears to mean “two-thirds.”
-Speiser derives it from Sumerian for “4/6” through Akkadian through Canaanite.3 Earlier derivations were from the Hebrew pê, “mouth,” since in other Near-Eastern languages “two mouths” sometimes meant “two-thirds.”4 The connection with 2/3 may arise from the peyem being 2/3’s of the Phoenician gold shekel of about 12 grams.
+Speiser⁴ derives it from Sumerian for “4/6” through Akkadian through Canaanite.
+Earlier derivations were from the Hebrew , “mouth,” since in other Near-Eastern languages “two mouths” sometimes meant “two-thirds.”⁵ The connection with 2/3 may arise from the peyem being 2/3’s of the Hittite shekel or Phoenician gold shekel of about 12 grams.

 Kurt Bergerhof, Manfried Dietrich and Oswald Loretz.